radzionc/resume/prompts/context.md

 ### Software Developer at KREO (Apr 2017 - Jun 2019)

-At KREO, I was responsible for the web stack of a construction and architecture platform.
+At KREO, I was one of the first developers of and was responsible for the web stack of a construction and architecture software - [KREO](https://www.kreo.net/).
 I led the development of the web app built with React and TypeScript and was responsible for key features like a construction site management tool that allowed editing the site directly on the map, and a floor plan editor that enabled creating and editing floor plans of buildings, moving walls, windows, doors, etc. I also managed infrastructure using Terraform and AWS, and developed the API for the app built with Node.js, GraphQL, and DynamoDB.

 ## My Projects